Differential Temporal Difference Learning: Representations and Approximations

 \begin{proposition} Suppose that Assumptions~A1 and~A2 hold, and that $f^2$ and $\| \nabla f \|_2^2$ both lie in $\Lvx$.
 Then \eqref{e:elegantQ} holds, and $ \grad P^t f\,(x)$ is continuous as a function of $x\in\Re^\ell$. \end{proposition}

-\begin{proof} The proof uses \Lemma{t:Feller} in the Appendix, and is based on a slightly different truncation argument as in \cite{devkonmey17a}.
-Let $\{ \Chi_n : n\ge 1\}$ be a sequence of functions satisfying, for each~$n$: \begin{romannum} \item $ \Chi_n $ is a continuous approximation to the indicator function on the set,
+\begin{proof} The proof uses \Lemma{t:Feller} in the Appendix, and a variant of the truncation argument of \cite{devkonmey17a}.
+Let $\{ \Chi_n : n\ge 1\}$ be a sequence of functions satisfying, for each~$n$: \begin{romannum} \item $ \Chi_n $ is a continuous approximation to the indicator function on the set $R_n$, where